riminderalexg/python-riminder-api/README.md

 # Tests

-All code is unit tested
+All code is unit tested.
 To run the test, please follow these steps
 * `git clone https://github.com/Riminder/python-riminder-api`
 * From your python virtual environment navigate to the project directory and install requirements